Iriajul/LLM-model/README.md

 1. Ensure your PostgreSQL database server is running and accessible with the credentials provided in `.env`.
 2. Make sure your virtual environment is activated.
-3. Run the main script from the project's root directory:
+3. Start the Export API service:
      ```bash
+    uvicorn export_api:app --reload --port 8000
+    ```
+4. Run the main script from the project's root directory:
+    ```bash
     python src/main.py
     ```
-4. The script will execute the default example query ("List products with stock level below 50") defined in `src/main.py`.
+5. The script will execute the default example query ("List products with stock level below 50") defined in `src/main.py`.
 You can modify this query in the `main.py` file to ask different questions.
-5. The application will log its progress to both the console and the `logs/nl2sql_app.log` file.
+6. The application will log its progress to both the console and the `logs/nl2sql_app.log` file.
-6. The final natural language answer generated from the database results will be printed to the console.
+7. The final natural language answer generated from the database results will be printed to the console.

 ## How it Works